 I wouldn’t check in at the hotel that the company arranged for me until the next day, hence, I booked an overnight stay at Westend Backpacker Hostel.
 When I entered through the glass door, I looked up and saw the challenge ahead.

 A man from the top of the stairs caught me contemplating about my fate and decided to save the day.
-He helped me with my luggage and when I said my thanks, he said no worries and patted my head; yep that’s right, he did pat me on the head like I’m a kid.
+He helped me with my luggage and when I said my thanks, he said no worries and patted me on the head, and I was like.

 It was too early to check in, the receptionist — who is so pretty and tall she could pass for a Victoria Secret model — told me that I could store my bag in their luggage room while waiting.
 I used the elevator to the 6th floor, found the luggage room, and recoiled at the chaos waiting inside the room.